sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 This documentation would not be complete without the automatic deployment part of the template.

-For this, we will use a simple Ansible playbook, which uses the `vmware_guest` module.
+For this, you will use an Ansible playbook, which uses the `vmware_guest` module.

-This playbook that we provide you, must be adapted to your needs and your way of doing things.
+The playbook provided here, requires adaptation to your needs and your way of doing things.

 ```ansible
 ---